aspect-build/rules_js/README.md

 ## Usage

-See the API documentation in the [docs](docs/) folder and the example usage in the [example](example/) folder.
+See the API documentation in the [docs](docs/) folder and the example usage in the [examples](examples/) folder.
-Note that the example also relies on code in the `/WORKSPACE` file in the root of this repo.
+Note that the examples also rely on code in the `/WORKSPACE` file in the root of this repo.

 ## Design